MathieuNls/bianca/bianca.md

 To compare the extracted blocks to the ones in the database, we resort to clone detection techniques, more specifically, text-based clone detection techniques.
 This is because lexical and syntactic analysis approaches (alternatives to text-based comparisons) would require a complete program to work, i.e., a program that compiles.
 In the relatively wide-range of tools and techniques that exist to detect clones by considering code as text [@Johnson1993;  @Johnson1994; @Marcus; @Manber1994; @StephaneDucasse; @Wettel2005], we selected NICAD as the main text-based method for comparing code blocks [@Cordy2011] for several reasons.
 First, NICAD is built on top of TXL, which we also used in the previous phase.
 Second, NICAD can detect Types 1, 2 and 3 software clones [@CoryKapser].
 Type 1 clones are copy-pasted blocks of code that only differ from each other in terms of non-code artefacts such as indentation, whitespaces, comments and so on.
 Type 2 clones are blocks of code that are syntactically identical except literals, identifiers, and types that can be modified.
 Also, Type 2 clones share the particularities of Type 1 about indentation, whitespaces, and comments.
 Type 3 clones are similar to Type 2 clones in terms of modification of literals, identifiers, types, indentation, whitespaces, and comments but also contain added or deleted code statements.
 BIANCA detects Type 3 clones since they can contain added or deleted code statements, which make them suitable for comparing commit code blocks.
+\red{The one caveat of using NICAD is that it only works with complete JAVA, C\# and C files.
+To circonvent this issue, we spent a significant amount of time writing a txl grammar that accepts changesets (instead of complete files) helped by TXL creators and maintainers on http://www.txl.ca/forum/.}

 NICAD works in three phases: *Extraction*, *Comparison* and *Reporting*.
 During the *Extraction* phase all potential clones are identified, pretty-printed, and extracted.